checkmarx-ts/CxUtils/README.md

 [TruffleHogCxQL](TruffleHogCxQL) | A port of the TruffleHog secrets detector.
 It finds potential secrets through Regular Expression matches and High Entropy string detection.
 [user-type-migration](user-type-migration) | A process to generate SQL Statements to migrate from one user type to another (e.g. LDAP to SAML)
 [WindowsNoRDP](WindowsNoRDP) | A script that will configured the ability to log into a server's desktop using VNC over HTTP.
 Primarily made to facilitate access to Checkmarx training VMs, this is useful in situations where RDP port 3389 access to a training instance may be blocked by a corporate firewall.
-[modifyPreset](modifyPreset) | A PowerShell Script to update an exisiting preset with a new one across all projects
+[modify-preset](modify-preset) | A PowerShell Script to update an exisiting preset with a new one across all projects